Bandwidth/bandwidth.github.io/numbers/guides/managingOrders.md

 ## Callback URL Notifications {#callback-notifications}

-The Bandwidth dashboard API also allows the establishment of a “callback” URL that can be used to monitor work-orders or changes.
+The Bandwidth Phone Number API also allows the establishment of a “callback” URL that can be used to monitor work-orders or changes.
 Rather than receiving an email, the callback URL is invoked, allowing the monitoring system to be notified about the order changes in a machine-to-machine manner.

 To create a Notifications Callback Subscription the customer creates a <code class="post">POST</code> request to the item being monitored (typically an Order or Port-in ) the user creates a <code class="post">POST</code> request to the subscriptions resource associated with the account.